rebelsky/sams-assorted-musings-reflections/meeting-michelle-2024-09-22.md

 ---

+**_Postscript_**: Randy sent me an important update to this story.
+Here goes.

+> The only thing I want to add is that at some point when we were living together, after you had met, I was giving Michelle a call.
+I had the impression (which I'm now questioning based on your story :-)) that you basically liked each other (not particularly liked-like, at least not at that point), so I said to you "I'm calling Michelle; would you like me to say anything to her for you?" and you responded "Sure; ask her if she'll marry me."
+I called her and asked, and she said "Sure" and from that point forward you each introduced the other as their fiance.
+(I think she was still dating someone else at the time; I remember a conversation with her in which she told me her boyfriend got a bit upset that she was going out to dinner with someone, she mentioned it was you and he stopped worrying.
+In telling me the story she made it clear that that wasn't a smart judgement call of his.).
+Then we (including Michelle, in my memory) planned the wedding at the party, and I was going to be maid of honor in a green chiffon dress.
+I don't think we really addressed the catholic/jewish issue at that point.
+I don't remember if she was still dating Jeff (??) at that point.
+You folks started dating sometime after that, but were always fuzzy on when, and I think told me that you told other people the date of the phone call when they asked when you had gotten engaged.

+Randy is correct, and I'd completely forgotten that.
+I did say "Ask her if she'd marry me" when he was talking to her on the phone before the party.
+And that's why we planned the wedding.
+That changes the timeline a bit.
+Perhaps she'd volunteered to wash the scarf before that party.
+I have no memory why I said what I said?
+I tended to say weird off-handed comments at the time.
+I even made business cards that said "Nonsequiturs anonymous.
+We may not make sense, but we sure like pizza."
+[11]

+Randy's right that we certainly knew each other better by then Michelle and Adena had a bunch of Chemistry study sessions in our apartment, so we'd certainly talked.

+In any case, I'm going with "Print the legend".
+But the legend can be "I asked her to marry me via an intermediary.
+We planned a wedding.
+Then we started dating."
+That may even be a true legend.

+---

 [1] I learned so much from Paul Sally.
 And I still have my Shmuzzles, somewhere.

 [2] It's not particularly relevant to this story, but I loved living at 1517 East 57th.
 We were down the street from Powell's, which meant that I could stop by the free book bin on the way to class each morning and on the way home from class each night.
 I could also wander inside and buy books.
 We lived right over the railroad tracks, so we learned to develop the ability to sleep above anything.